4. Human Animal

 “That is not the question, but rather how do we stop it?
 In this specific case, I simply have no answer.
 When someone loses their mind, as the man who caused this tragedy yesterday obviously did, I do not believe it can be stopped.
 It was not the pistol that caused those deaths.
 If it was not a pistol, it could easily have been a rifle, if not a rifle a shotgun.
 If not a gun, a can of gasoline thrown into the restaurant would have caused as much or more tragedy.
 If the truck had been loaded with dynamite and the man is willing to die, as in this case he was, how do you stop it?”

 As it had been after Stockton, the weak point in the crime bill that year was the ambiguity of the term “assault weapon.”
-The Missouri representative produced a series of charts, and argued that two guns pictured on one small wedge of a pie chart would lead to the remaining 113 guns on the display being banned along with them, because they had “similar features” under the ATF’s philosophy.
-He warned “make no mistake about it, failure to support my amendments will result in millions of semiautomatic firearms, owned by millions of law-abiding citizens, [being] left to the whim of the ATF for possible inclusion in the list to be banned.”
+The Missouri representative warned the chamber “make no mistake about it, failure to support my amendments will result in millions of semiautomatic firearms, owned by millions of law-abiding citizens, [being] left to the whim of the ATF for possible inclusion in the list to be banned.”

 The Californian didn’t get what he wanted.
-The Amendment passed, and the ban on 13 rifles and all high-capacity magazines was removed from the bill.
+The Amendment passed, and the ban on the 13 rifles, and all high-capacity magazines, was stricken from the bill.